 Agriculture is not directly supported by Veterans Affairs — veterans cannot use education funds for most farm training and often cannot use vocational training funds for farm-related occupations.
 In addition, many veterans have unique disabilities (e.g. amputations, PTSD) and training and resources need to include mechanisms to address these issues.

-To enhance the resources and training available to military veterans interested in farming, we will team with established Veterans groups to:
+To enhance the resources and training available to military veterans interested in farming, Farm Ops collaborates with established Veteran and Farming groups to:

 - Create a statewide service provider network for organizations to support agriculture training for veterans

 - Implement multiple education strategies to engage and train military/ veterans who want to farm

 With a recent expansion of the Canandaigua VA Medical Center’s “VA Farms” project, the Bath, NY VA Medical Center, will now be a second location for the project’s offerings.
 Our…Read More

 We are pleased to announce that our Farm Ops project will be continuing its series of training workshops for veterans interested in agriculture throughout 2020.
 Opportunities include twelve single-day focused…Read More